BillHertzing/ATAP.Utilities/Browser links and attributions.md

 [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)  How to use the Traceloogin data collected by a WPR

-[Download and install the Windows ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install) Windows ADK has both teh WPR and WPF tools
+[Download and install the Windows ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install) Windows ADK has both the WPR and WPF tools

 [Windows 10 ADK versions and download links](https://www.prajwaldesai.com/windows-10-adk-versions/) download reference for the windows ADK